 - It is the strong desire of the Center and the Service Scholar Advisory Board to help ensure successful completion of the program by all Scholars.
 However, we acknowledge that student priorities change, and unexpected circumstances occur.
 Failure to meet the program requirements will result in probation or dismissal from the program. - The first time any of the requirements are not satisfactorily met, a Scholar will be placed on probation.
 The probationary period will last one semester, and then the Scholar will return to good standing, if all regular requirements are met.
-Scholars may appeal their probation to the Service Scholar Advisory Board if they believe that special considerations are warranted or that the probation was issued in error. - The second non-consecutive time any of the requirements are not satisfactorily met, a Scholar will be placed on probation.
+Scholars may appeal their probation to the Service Scholar Advisory board if they believe that special considerations are warrented or that the probation was issued in error. - The second non-consecutive time any of the requirements are not satisfactorily met, a Scholar will be placed on probation.
 The probationary period will last one semester, and then the Scholar will return to good standing, if all regular requirements are met.
-Scholars may appeal their probation to the Service Scholar Advisory Board if they believe that special considerations are warranted or that probation was issued in error.
+Scholars may appeal their probation to the Service Scholar Advisory Board if they believe that special considerations are warranted or that probation was issued in error. - The third non-consecutive time any of the requirements of the Program are not met, the Scholar will be dismissed from the program.
+Scholars may appeal the dismissal to the Service Scholar Advisory Board for any reason. - If a Scholar fails to meet any of the program requirements while they are on probation (consecutive nonsatisfaction), they will be dismissed from the program.
+Scholars may appeal the dismissal to the Service Scholar Advisory Board.